-Forget takeaways, this Chinese Chicken Curry is packed with flavour, easy to make and ready in 30 minutes!
+This easy Chinese Chicken Curry is packed with flavour, easy to make and ready in 30 minutes!
 I guarantee it will become one of your favourite weekday recipes.

 Why not try… my Slimming Chicken Stroganoff

 Picture this… It is late.
 You are hungry.
 You are THIS CLOSE to ordering takeout but trying to stay healthy.
-Put the phone down, this fakeaway chicken curry recipe is miles tastier and on your table faster than any delivery!
+Put the phone down, this fakeaway recipe is miles tastier and on your table faster than any delivery!